How Much Does It Cost to Retain a Fractional Integrator?

 • The other thing a firm is getting that’s also part of why the cost is a little more is they are providing resources and training to the Fractional Integrators on their team so that, again, you don’t have to be the guinea pig.
 They’re coming in with a lot more background and a lot more experience.
 Whatever they’re lacking, they’re able to get a lot of that training experience from their own team so that they could just get up to speed and get going much more quickly with you.

 • The other benefit of the firm is that a firm has multiple people.
-If you’re reaching out to them, they’re more likely to have someone with availability, industry experience, or situational experience that you may need because they’re a whole team of people that they could look to.
+If you’re reaching out to them, they’re more likely to have someone with availability, be a good chemistry fit with you, and have industry or situational experience that you may need because they’re a whole team of people.

-• And also, very often in the firm, you have account management benefits.
+• Very often firms provide you with a relationship manager separate from the COO you’re working with week-to-week.
 You have other people in the firm that you could speak with without not just your Fractional Integrator that you’re working with on a week-to-week basis.

-To summarize, firms are more expensive because they have more overhead costs.
-But price shouldn’t be the only deciding factor when choosing a Fractional Integrator – sometimes, a solo practitioner is better suited for your needs.
+To summarize, firms are more expensive because they provide you with my support and have a proven process, systems, and work as a team to support you.
+But price shouldn’t be the only deciding factor when choosing a Fractional Integrator.
+Sometimes a solo practitioner is better suited for your needs.
 Assess what’s best for you and your company individually to get the most bang for your buck.

 What you can Afford